3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 #### Logging in Express with Middleware - Codealong (10 mins)

-You may have seen this word floating around or seen it when you did Sinatra (Rack Middleware).
 Middleware is simply code that can be executed anywhere between a request and a response.

 In our Hello World app we are logging out the server port once it has started - that is it.
 We get no other information about requests or errors like we have in Rails.
 We can use _Middleware_ to achieve this.